Texas mass shooting suspect could be anywhere, sheriff says

 CLEVELAND, Texas (AP) — The search for a Texas man who allegedly shot his neighbors after they asked him to stop firing off rounds in his yard stretched into a second day Sunday, with authorities saying the man could be anywhere by now.

-Francisco Oropeza, 38, remained at large more than 18 hours after the shooting that left five people dead, including an 8-year-old boy.
+Francisco Oropeza, 38, fled after the shooting Friday night that left five people dead, including an 8-year-old boy.
 San Jacinto County Sheriff Greg Capers said Saturday evening that authorities had widened the search to as far as 20 miles (32 kilometers) from the scene of the shooting.

 Investigators found clothes and a phone while combing a rural area that includes dense layers of forest, but tracking dogs lost the scent, Capers said.

-Police recovered the AR-15 that Oropeza allegedly used in the shootings but authorities were not sure if he was carrying another weapon, the sheriff said.
+Police recovered the AR-15-style rifle that Oropeza allegedly used in the shootings but authorities were not sure if he was carrying another weapon, the sheriff said.

 “He could be anywhere now,” Capers said.

-Note: A previous version of this story, based on information from a San Jacinto County prosecutor, incorrectly identified one of the victims as 15 years old.
-This story also clarifies that police recovered an AR-15-style rifle in 4th paragraph.